-I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what was supposed to be a quick, chain free conveyancing.
-Beccles is where the house is located.
-Can you offer any assistance?
+I've recently found out that there is a flying freehold issue on a house I have offered on two weeks back in what was supposed to be a straight forward, chain free conveyancing.
+Beccles is the location of the property.
+What do you suggest?

-Flying freeholds in Beccles are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Beccles you must be sure that your lawyer goes through the deeds diligently.
+Flying freeholds in Beccles are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Beccles you would need to get your solicitor to go through the deeds diligently.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Beccles may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 In what way can the Landlord & Tenant Act 1954 impact my business offices in Beccles and how can your lawyers assist?